Cookies on the Gambling Commission website

 We consulted in 2023 on changes to the remote gambling and software technical standards (RTS).

-The following sections contain new or updated requirements that are due to come into effect 17 January 2025.
+The following sections contain new or updated requirements that came into effect on 17 January 2025.

 • features which speed up the time for a result to be shown or can give the illusion of control such as ‘turbo’ or ‘slam stops’ (RTS 14E)